 Table 1 lists the units incorrectly for rapid re-housing: "actual" outcomes should be persons assisted - not households assisted (however, the "expected" outcomes are households assisted).
 This issue is a result of discrepencies between IDIS reporting and HMIS/SAGE reporting for the CAPER.
+Well and septic improvements include 20 repairs considered "maintenance."

-This is the County's third year of the 2016-2020 Consolidated Plan and applicants were encouraged to submit proposals that align with the Consolidated Plan Goals.
-For CDBG, Infrastructure projects (particularly well, septic, and water/sewer connections) were one of the top priorities for the County in Program Year (PY) 2018.
-A total of 28 upgrades and 2 connections were provided to LMI households that now have clean drinking water and safe, sanitary septic systems through activities completed by the Charleston County Community Development Department.
+This is the County's fourth year of the 2016-2020 Consolidated Plan and applicants were encouraged to submit proposals that align with the Consolidated Plan Goals.
+For CDBG, Infrastructure projects (particularly well, septic, and water/sewer connections) were one of the top priorities for the County in Program Year (PY) 2019.
+A total of 32 well/septic upgrades, 20 mainteance repairs, and 1 connection was provided to LMI households that now have clean drinking water and safe, sanitary septic systems through activities completed by the Charleston County Community Development Department.
 In addition to these infrastructure projects, sidewalk projects were completed in North Charleston (with prior year funds) on the following streets: